au-research/github-training/episodes/5-contributing-to-a-repo.md

 permalink: /5-contributing-to-a-repo
 ---

-# Contributing to a repo that is not yours

 *For this episode you will need a partner.
 Pair up and exchange GitHub usernames.*

 If you are making contributions to a repo that belongs to someone else, there is a good chance that you will not be able to push changes directly to it (unless you have been given push privileges).